CarlosPena00/SimpleVideoAnnotation/README.md

 ### TODO

 	1. Organize the code
-	2. Add suport for multi bound box in the same image
+	2. Add suport for multi BoundBox in the same image
-	3. Make automatic Bound Box
+	3. Make automatic BoundBox

 ### Please Feel Free to Contact Us!